Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Experiments and Results

 \subsection{Software}

 The robot's software is developed using the Robot Operating System (ROS) to achieve a modular structure.
-The modularity gave the team members the ability to work on different parts of the software independent of each other and reduced the debugging time.
+The modularity allowed the team members to work on different parts of the software independent of each other and reduced the debugging time.
 DJI's Onboard SDK is used to interact with the quadrotor's controller.
 The software is constructed in a way that it can control both the simulator and the actual robot with just a few modifications.
-Figure~\ref{fig:software} shows a general view of the system architecture.
+Figure~\ref{fig6} shows a general view of the system architecture.

-In Figure~\ref{fig:software}, the main block of our architecture (implemented as ROS node), called "Mission Control", dictates the robot's behavior, informing the other blocks of the current task (mission status) using a ROS Parameter.
+In Figure~\ref{fig6}, the main block of our architecture (implemented as a ROS node), called ``Mission Control'', dictates the robot's behavior, informing the other blocks of the current task (mission status) using a ROS Parameter.
 The Mission Control block also generates trajectories for the robot when the current mission mode requires the robot to fly to a different position.
-To dictate the robot behavior, Mission Control relies on the robot odometry information and the distance of the robot to the ground or target.
+To dictate the robot's behavior, Mission Control relies on the robot's odometry information and the robot's distance to the ground or target.

-The other blocks in Figure~\ref{fig:software} are:
+The other blocks in Figure~\ref{fig6} are:

 \begin{itemize}